adunns/Sentinel-Tools/README.md

 ### Modifications

-**Logic app** - Added another parsing block to correctly parse the Canary token data (such as username and machine id) so that it can be passed to Sentinel in the compose block.<br />
+**Logic app** - Added another parsing block to correctly parse the Canary token data (such as username and machine id) so that it can be passed to Sentinel in the compose block.
+Removed GeoIP block as the data is the same in the canary token details once parsed properly. <br />
-**Sentinel Rule** - added some more entity mapping so the username and machine id show up in the alert.
+**Sentinel Analytics Rule** - added some more entity mapping so the username and machine id (and any other details) show up in the alert.
+Added Mitre Attack techniques.